vanessadenardin/pet-sitter-app/README.md

 - Home Menu

-The home menu is displayed as soon as the login is succefully.
+The Home menu is displayed as soon as the login is succefully.
 The initial menu will allow the user to access personal information, customer and pet data, as well as information about service lists containing date, customer address, type of animal, special requests.

 - Pet Sitter profile